 After the first session I began focusing on smoothness, and the car responded with greater pace.
 Not wanting to mow the grass, or chop down trees on my first damp cold outing, I took the braking and corners easy.
 My style was more "point and shoot" (which is polite for: "I sucked in the corners").
 I went from 4/10 driving to 6/10 to 8/10 with each session.
 And shoot it did.
 I felt bumps that I did not know existed: High speeds and race suspension will do that.
 When I leaned on the brakes into turn 1 my rear inside wheel came off the ground.
 With what felt like little effort, I chased down a Cayman GT4 on Sport Cup 2 tires like the Porsche was on a cool-down lap.
 His best was 1:20.
 I managed a 1:18.5.

-The time was not bad for a first time out under non-ideal conditions, but it was still four seconds off the pace needed to win in our local GT3 Class (Those same cars also swept the 2016 podium at the Tremblant Fall Classic in Quebec, Canada, so they are good times).
+The time was not bad for a first time out under non-ideal conditions.
+This time was a raw number, crafted in part from my fundamental experience driving cars in general, and from the prowess of the Rocket.
+Compared to my prior times, this was an incredible lap time.
+Compared to my GT3 class, it was still four seconds off the pace needed to win (Those same cars also swept the 2016 podium at the Tremblant Fall Classic in Quebec, Canada, so they are good times).
 Four seconds is a lot of time, especially at these speeds.
-As a plus, I know it will be easy go faster still with more seat time, and under better conditions.
+As a plus, I know it will be easy to go faster still with more seat time, and under better conditions.
 As a negative, with each second you go faster, there is less and less room for error in our narrow bumpy track.
 I am in uncharted driving territory at these lap times, and as I get faster, I expect to discover even more bumps that I never realized existed.
 Plus, speed is one thing... but you also need to do it while managing traffic, and be safe about it all.
 Oh yeah, and did I mention that my competition has been racing these cars longer than I have been driving on track?

 I have my work cut out for me.
 2017 is going to be an uphill slog... and a lot of fun!